 Statistical analysis and sample size

-Continuous variables were expressed as mean ± standard deviation, while categorical variables were represented as count (percentage).
+Continuous variables were expressed as mean ± SD, while categorical variables were represented as count (percentage).
 Continuous variables were compared using the student’s t-test or rank sum test, whereas the χ2 test was used to compare the categorical variables between the two groups.
 A P value of < 0.05 was considered significant.
 SPSS version 26 (IBM Corp, Armonk, NY, United States) was used for all statistical analyses.

 Non-inferiority analysis was employed to determine whether the efficacy of the regimen of 2-L PEG + 30-mL lactulose + a low-residue diet was not inferior to that of the 4-L PEG regimen.
 According to the pre-experimental results and a previous study[12], the non-inferiority margin between the two bowel preparation regimens was set at 10%.
 A total of 22 patients per group was needed based on a type I error of 2.5%, power of 80%, and dropout rate of 10%.
 In this study, we intended to conduct a subgroup analysis on the population ≥ 75 years in age.
 In the preliminary experiment, this subgroup constituted approximately 15%-20% of the total population.
 To achieve a targeted subgroup sample size of 22 individuals per group, a final inclusion of 146 participants per group was determined.
 The analysis was performed using intention-to-treat and per-protocol approaches.
 We used the CONSORT reporting guidelines, with the CONSORT checklist published[13].